alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 Next run `./setup_azure1.ps1` entering the `shId`, defined in the config file, when prompted

-5. Once the script exits successfully you should see the following resource groups under the SHM-subscription:
+5. Once the script exits successfully you should see the following resource groups under the SHM-subscription (NB. names may differ slightly):

 ![](images/resource_groups.png)

+### Set Keyvault access policies

+1. Go the the Azure portal.
+Under the subscription entered in the config file there will be a newly created resource group called `RG_DSG_ARTIFACTS`.
+Go to the `key-vault` inside it and click `access policies` in the left panel.

+2. Click 'Select principal` and find the security group that should have access.
+    - For Turing test SHMs this should be: `Safe Haven Test Admins`
+    - For Turing production SHMs this should be: `Safe Haven Production Admins` Safe Haven Test Admins" for test SHMs and "Safe Haven Production Admins"
+    - For non-turing users, create a security group of Users who should have access.

+3. Select all under `Key permissions`, `Secret permissions` and `Certificate permissions`

+4. Click ok.

 ## 3. Configure Domain Controllers (DCs)